 Working out and participating in sports will almost inevitably lead to some wear and tear.
-When that “tear” involves the ACL, however, it can be quite painful indeed.
-If you have pain that seems to be a sign of this, don’t ignore it.
-Instead, try and see if it matches some of the following symptoms, so you will know for sure.
+When that “tear” involves the anterior cruciate ligament or ACL, however, it can be quite painful.
+The ACL is one of the four major ligaments in the human knee, connecting the thigh bone (femur) to the shin bone (tibia).
+It can be injured in sports that include fast stops, sudden turns, or jumping and landing – such as basketball, football, soccer, or downhill skiing.
+If you have pain that seems to be a sign of an ACL tear, don’t ignore it.
+Instead, see if it matches some of the following symptoms.

-- A loud noise at the time of the tear: A lot might be going on when the tear itself happens, but pay attention all the same.
-If you notice a distinct “popping” noise, an ACL tear may be exactly what you're dealing with.
+- A loud noise at the time of the tear: A lot might be going on when the tear happens, but pay attention.
+If you notice a distinct “popping” noise, you may be dealing with an ACL tear.
 Also pay attention to any sudden pain that accompanies the noise, since that’s a clear sign that it probably isn’t just a sprain and won’t go away.

 - Swelling: Keep watching the joint and notice if swelling is making movement more difficult.
-It can begin very shortly after the tear and continue during the gradual healing process.
-The swelling could also come with pain and tenderness, making the area around the ACL particularly sensitive.
+This swelling can begin very shortly after the tear and continue during the gradual healing process.
+It could also come with pain and tenderness, making the area around the ACL particularly sensitive.